 McKenzie Barwick similarly shines as Janelle by capturing the awkward estrangement she has with her sister and the complex ways that trauma has also rippled in her life and the ways in which she perpetuates it intentionally and unintentionally.
 Barwick makes Janelle identifiable and relatable.
 You know a Janelle and I know a Janelle.

-It's remarkable that Haydn Winston can turn in such a remarkable performance as Alex without ever become a stereotype.
+It's remarkable that Haydn Winston can turn in such a remarkable performance as Alex without ever becoming a stereotype.
 So many actors would have simply turned Alex into some sort of redneck country boy stereotype, however, Winston makes him a more complex human being who is simultaneously ferocious and yet at times more pathetic and laughable.
 I won't quite say you feel sorry for him, however, there's something in Winston's performance that makes you realize that this Alex was created.